Vijay Eswaran: Controversies

-In March 2006 Vijay Eswaran, and his business partners Joseph Bismark, Tagumpay Kintanar and Donna Marie Imson were accused of allegedly defrauding two Filipinos of more than $100,000 in a Gold Quest pyramid scheme.
+In March 2006 Vijay Eswaran, and his business partners Joseph Bismark, were accused of allegedly defrauding two Filipinos of more than $100000 in the Gold Quest pyramid scheme.
 They were charged before the Quezon City Regional Trial Court of syndicated estafa, which was a non-bailable offence on the basis of a criminal complaint.
 In April 2006 Judge Bayani Vargas ordered the issuance of arrest warrants against the four accused.
 The Department of Justice, Office of the City Prosecutor later dropped the charges following a Jakarta courts dismissal of the extradition request from the National Bureau of Investigation and citing it to be a civil liability and not a criminal case.

 In May 2007 a dispute in Manila, Philippines filed by two former partners of the original founding team escalated to an alleged 'offence' leading to an Interpol Red alert listing the four directors.
 Interpol put out a warrant for their arrest and the case was fought out substantially in the courts of Manila and Jakarta.
 The Goldquest executives had asked the Philippines Supreme Court to stop the Quezeon City Regional Court trial pending resolution of a petition for review.
 After three weeks, Indonesian courts released Vijay Eswaran; a Manila court dismissed the charge soon afterward.

+As per the order of the Hon’ble Supreme Court, the FIRs are being stayed on the grounds mentioned in the Writ Petition.
+The petition claims that the business model followed by Vihaan Direct Selling (India) Pvt.
+Ltd is not a money circulation scheme as alleged, and does not fall under the purview of the Prize Chits and Money Circulation (Banning) Act 1978.
+The petition further states that the business of Vihaan is compliant with all legal requirements of conducting business in India.

 A 2003 charge against Gold Quest for its fraudulent activities in Chennai, India, reached the Supreme Court, which in 2014 allowed the quashing of the proceedings.
 The Supreme Court appointed a one-man commission, a retired Judge of the Madras High Court, to settle all legitimate claims of around 200 depositors.